thoom/restup/README.md

 Version History
 ---------------
+0.11.0: Fixes Github issues #2, #5, #6, #7, and #8.
+If a configuration file is not found,
+there is now a simple wizard that will ask a few questions and then generate the config file.

 0.10.1: Fixes Github issues #1 and #4. `PUT`, `PATCH`, and `POST` all set a default `JSON` content type.
 Added `--response-only` flag.